-Sweet and Spicy Mango Salad Dressing – so delicious, super easy and the anecdote for boring salads!
+So delicious, super easy and this dressing is the anecdote for boring salads!
 Oh, and it’s fabulous drizzled over pan-seared or grilled salmon, shrimp or chicken too!

 I don’t like to let things get boring or tedious.
 In fact, when life starts to feel routine or mundane, my first impulse is to conjure up an idea or two to pizzaz things up a bit.
 Admittedly, sometimes these are crazy ideas, but nevertheless, discovering new ways of doing things, definitely keeps everyday life from getting humdrum and monotonous.